Cincinnati Bearcats men's basketball: History

-1901-1940s – The beginning

-Basketball formally debuted as a selected varsity team in 1901 and played nine games.
-Cincinnati, in its first season lost to Yale but later defeated a team from the University of Kentucky while compiling a 5–4 record, with the remaining games being against non-collegiate teams.
-Home games during this time were played in a gym in the basement of McMicken Hall.
-Pillars on the court gave UC a home court advantage.
-UC experienced moderate success in the early days, with the main highlights being them winning several conference championships in both the Buckeye Athletic Association and the Mid-American Conference.

-1954–1958 – The start of something special
+1901–1954: Early teams

+The first organized basketball team at Cincinnati began play in the 1901-1902 season, under coach Henry S. Pratt.
+The Bearcats went 5–4 in their inaugural season, and played home games in a gym in the basement of Arts & Sciences Hall, which featured pillars on the court.
+Cincinnati would join the Buckeye Athletic Association in 1925, and would leave it for the Mid-American Conference in 1946.

+In the 1931-1932 season, Chester Smith became the first African-American to break the color barrier and play on the Bearcats' team.
+He saw no game action in that season, but would play regularly in the next two seasons.

+1954–1960: First Hall of Famers and NCAA tournament success

 Cincinnati opened its new on-campus arena, Armory Fieldhouse, with a 97–65 win over Indiana in 1954.
-One of the first of Cincinnati's long list of standouts was Jack Twyman, who earned All-America status in 1954–55.
-He went on to NBA stardom and is in the Basketball Hall of Fame.
+From 1951 to 1994, Jack Twyman played for the Bearcats, earning All-America status in 1954–55.
+He went on to a successful NBA career, earning 6 All-Star awards and 2 All-NBA Second Team awards.
+Twyman and is in the Basketball Hall of Fame., and has the annual NBA Twyman–Stokes Teammate of the Year award named after him and teammate Maurice Stokes, who he cared for in his later years.

 Oscar Robertson made his debut in 1957, and quickly emerged as one of the top college players in the country.
-"The Big O" is still widely recognized as one of the greatest to ever play the sport—college or professional.
+Nicknamed "The Big O", Robertson is recognized as one of the greatest point guards of all time.
 A unanimous three-time All-American, he was college basketball's all-time leading scorer at the close of his career.
-His 33.8 scoring average today ranks third on the NCAA career charts, and he has the NBA's third-most career assists.
+His 33.8 scoring average today ranks third on the NCAA career charts.
+Despite his success on the court, Robertson's college career was soured by racism.
+At the time, southern university programs such as Kentucky, Duke, and North Carolina did not recruit black athletes, and road trips to segregated cities were especially difficult, with Robertson often sleeping in college dorms instead of hotels.

 The Bearcats celebrated their entry into the Missouri Valley Conference by winning the league title.
 Cincinnati made its first NCAA tournament appearance in 1958, losing to Kansas State in overtime at the Midwest Regional.
+In the subsequent two tournaments, the Bearcats would advanced to the Final Four in 1958–59 and 1959–60, settling for third place both years.